MicahElliott/versionary/README.md

     git:      1.7.11.1
     hg:       2.2.2

-And it’s individually useful to avoid trying to remember whether a command uses: -v, -V, -version, --version, version, or something else.
+And it’s individually useful to avoid trying to remember whether a command uses: `-v`, `-V`, `-version`, `--version`, `version`, `--help`, or something else.

     % alias ver=versionary
-    % ver node  # NYI
+    % ver node  # this functionality NYI, but a nice idea :)
     0.8.16

 ## OMISSIONS
 Some tools are just too slow to get version info from in a generic fashion (without relying on pacman, apt-get, etc).
-And sometimes they’ll be installed manually (outside the packaging system).
-These somewhat common packages are excluded from the listing for speed or other concerns: clojure, scala, coffee, lsc, npm, go, dart, riak.
+And sometimes they’ll be installed manually (outside the packaging system), anyway.
+These (and several other) somewhat common packages are excluded from the listing for speed or other concerns: clojure, scala, coffee, lsc, npm, go, dart, riak, neo4j.

 ## HISTORY
 Originally deployed in a compiler test lab to be used on 50+ diverse machines.